inguyen314/morning_shef/README.md

 ========================================================

 Step 01.
-Download the lastest release and extract to your computer (link on the right side of this page)
+Download the lastest release and extract to your computer (link on the right side of this page).
+FYI, disconnect from VPN, and try again.

 Step 02.
 Open CWMS-VUE and script editor